leighpoulier/portfolio/README.md

 Navigation from the home page to the other three pages is accomplished via the prominent hexagonal links forming the main content of the page (see above).

-On every other page, a hexagonal hamburger menu (mobile) or nav bar (tablet and desktop) is provided to enable access back to the home page, or to directly to any of the three other main pages (About Me, Blog, or Contact).
+On every other page, a hexagonal hamburger menu (mobile) or nav bar (tablet and desktop) is provided to enable access back to the home page, or directly to any of the three other main pages (About Me, Blog, or Contact).

 #### Navigation on Mobile: